JCGdev/secureNotepad/README.md

 ## General info

->- In this proyect, AES CBC is the encryption method.
-There is an obfuscation method:
+In this proyect, the encryption algorithm being used is AES CBC

->- Furthermore, there is an obfuscation method, PBKDF2 key derivation (With HMAC Sha256).
+Furthermore, there is an obfuscation method, PBKDF2 key derivation (With HMAC Sha256).
 Password is hashed 65.000 times

->- The notes created with this program, will follow this order:
+The notes created with this program, will follow this order:

->- [ Salt - IV - Ciphertext ]
+[ Salt - IV - Ciphertext ]

+- In case of getting bytecode errors, compile it yourself on eclipse

 ## Setup

->- When executing the program, an config file be created.
+When executing the program, an config file be created.
 It's stored in:

->- Linux --> ~/.config/secureNotepad/config.conf

->- Windows --> C:\\Users\\USER\\AppData\\Local\\secureNotepad\\config.conf
+>Linux --> `~/.config/secureNotepad/config.conf`

+>Windows --> `C:\\Users\\USER\\AppData\\Local\\secureNotepad\\config.conf`

 ![](example.png)

 ## TODO

->- Add icons and dark mode
+- Add icons and dark mode

->- Improve functionality
+- Improve functionality